d3/d3-request/README.md

 <a name="request_send" href="#request_send">#</a> <i>request</i>.<b>send</b>(<i>method</i>[, <i>data</i>][, <i>callback</i>])

-Issues this request using the specified *method* (such as `"GET"` or `"POST"`), optionally posting the specified *data* in the request body, and returns this request instance.
+Issues this request using the specified *method* (such as `GET` or `POST`), optionally posting the specified *data* in the request body, and returns this request instance.
 If a *callback* is specified, the callback will be invoked asynchronously when the request succeeds or fails.
 The callback is invoked with two arguments: the error, if any, and the [response value](#request_response).
 The response value is undefined if an error occurs.
 This is equivalent to:

 ```js
 request